hackclub/some-assembly-required/guide/writing-code/writing-code.md

 - **RISC-V** is a simpler assembly language, made for educational and research purposes.
 RISC stands for "Reduced Instruction Set Compiler".
 Its goal is to use a smaller instruction set than most other assembly languages.

 Given that the processor on my MacBook Pro is an Intel X86 64 bit processor, I will be using **X86-64** assembly code to demonstrate assembly concepts.
-Yes, I know, my computer is a little old.
-Sorry!

-That being said, these concepts should translate across different assembly languages.
+These concepts will translate across different assembly languages.

 <br />